chris1384/mta-tas-dm/README.md

 - Your runs are stored in mta:sa/mods/deathmatch/priv
 - Search for the resource name and you'll be able to find the resource, along with the saved runs folder.

+## Upcoming features
+- Checkpoints, so you can see where you gain or lose time.
+You must finish the map from start to finish so you can compare it afterwards. (idea by Geass)
+- Slowmotion
+- Pause recording on FPS drops
+- Adding more info (warp data, checkpoints data, frame-by-frame debug lines etc.) into the save files
+- Maybe some ghost peds/vehicles

 ## For any help, please contact me on Discord: *chrisu#9616* or on MTA:SA forums (chris1384).